If someone offered you free money to relocate, would you do it? Because believe it or not, there are places that pay you to live there.

 Plus, Vermont isn’t a bad place to get paid to live.

-It has the perfect combination of visual appeal, food culture, and outdoor activities.
+It has the perfect combination of scenery, food culture, and outdoor activities.

 Incentive: Cash, up to $5,000 a year for two years; reimbursement basis